tmaurice54/tns_embedded_training/Exercises_Rust/5_RTIC/ReadME.md

 ## Question 1 : Create an interrupt on button

-Create a task that starts on butoon interrupt.
+By looking at the documentation and with the template of RTIC programm given (main.rs), create a task that will toggle the led when you press the button.
-Each time you press the button, the led is toggle.
+The initialization of the device/led/button will be similary the same than for the interrupt question in the GPIO exercise.

 ## Question 2 : Create an interrupt on Timer